 6. Product Analytics: Growth, Engagement, Retention

 Of all the things product managers do that UX people tend not to do, data analysis is perhaps the most alien to the design orientation.
 Even the business aspects can be framed and understood as solving problems, designing solutions that address competing needs, and so on.
-And of course many savvy UX researchers, strategist, and designers consume data intelligently, use it wisely to inform their processes, and recognize the value of combining quantitative insights with qualitative ones.
+And of course many savvy UX researchers, strategists, and designers consume data intelligently, use it wisely to inform their processes, and recognize the value of combining quantitative insights with qualitative ones.

-But… almost uniformly, even among the UX practitioners who embrace data analysis fully as a tool of their, there is very little appetite for spending a majority of their time starting a columns of numbers, data tables, or analytical models (let alone building, testing, and deploying analytical models).
+But… almost uniformly, even among the UX practitioners who embrace data analysis fully as a tool of their, there is very little appetite for spending a majority of their time staring at columns of numbers, data tables, or analytical models (let alone building, testing, and deploying analytical models).
 Very few people got into design or UX out of a love of number crunching.
 Not saying it’s not possible, but it’s vanishingly rare.

 Towards the end of this year Rosenfeld Media will be publishing my book Product Management for UX People: From Designing to Thriving in a Product World (you may sign up there to be notified when it is available for order), the culmination of a multiple-year project that has unfolded with the input and support of the Design in Product community.